11 Our risks

 Distribution network unable to support changes to ACCA’s business model

-- Market Adoption Steering Group to support marketplace in embedding changes to ACCA Qualifications model
+- Market Adoption Steering Group to support marketplace in embedding changes to ACCA Qualification model

-- Increasing global computer-based exams capacity to support exam delivery
+- Increasing global computer-based exam capacity to support exam delivery

 - Global tutor support plan to support changes

 - Quarterly review to confirm compliance with Ofqual conditions